gary-dalton/Twenty47/docs/for_admins.rst

 SubMan
  Role which receives emailed notifications of pending subscriptions

-User
+Dispatch
  The only role with access to the Dispatch form

 Registered
  Role which can log in and manage their own subscriptions

-The roles of User and Registered may be automatically applied using emailed links.
+The roles of Dispatch and Registered may be automatically applied using emailed links.
 The roles of Admin, Manager, and SubMan must be applied by an Admin via the Admin UI.

 User Accounts
 --------------
 Once an account is confirmed, it is automatically activated.
-This permits the User to immediately make a subscription request.
+This permits the user to immediately make a subscription request.
 An activated user does not have permissions to create a Dispatch.
 The account confirmation triggers an email to Managers for further action.
-The Manager may click a link to give the account the role of User.
-Those with the role of User, may create a Dispatch.
+The Manager may click a link to give the account the role of Dispatch.
+Those with the role of Dispatch, may create a Dispatch.

 All accounts which are active may login to the system.
-In order to prevent an account from logging in, Deactivate that account.
+In order to prevent an account from logging in, deactivate that account.
 Deactivation may also be performed via emailed link.

 Subscription Requests